suchipi/fs-remote/README.md

 ## How it works

-All the methods on the `fs` object returned by `createFsClient` use XHRs and/or WebSockets to communicate with the server and run the `fs` code matching what you ran on the client on the server.
+All the methods on the `fs` object returned by `createClient` use XHRs and/or WebSockets to communicate with the server and run the `fs` code matching what you ran on the client on the server.
 Synchronous XHRs are used when necessary to make synchronous `fs` operations work.

 ## License